PictureElement/html5tech/README.md

 ```
 ## Page Samples

 As of Apr.
-05, 2017 the web page looks like:
+05, 2017 the website looks like:

 ![sample1 page](samples/sample1.png)